 Do you have a committed team in place that can attend all of the required training, including the Mending the Soul 12 week small group?

 If you answered yes to ALL of these questions, yay!!
 You are ready to go through the Mending the Soul and Mentor Support Collaborative training.
-Stay tuned for details of the 2019 MSC training.
+Check out our 2019 Training conference information.

 If you answered NO to one or more of the above, here are questions to consider and next steps to prepare for the 2019 MSC training: